A regional symposium on equity, diversity, inclusion, and social justice for public libraries

 Senior Librarian, Marin County Free Library

 Amy Sonnie is a senior librarian with Marin County (CA) Free Library, where she leads educational initiatives and manages an innovative library-makerspace.
 From 2010–2017 she coordinated civic engagement, adult literacy, and youth leadership programs for Oakland (CA) Public Library.
 As a co-founder of the Center for Media Justice (CMJ), Amy helped build a national network advancing media rights, access, and representation for youth and marginalized communities.
 She continues to serve on CMJ’s Board of Directors, and is a member of PLA’s Equity, Diversity and Inclusion Task Force.
-Amy is the author of two books on 20st century social justice movements, as well as Advancing Racial Equity in Public Libraries: Case Studies from the Field (GARE, 2018)..
+Amy is the author of two books on 20th century social justice movements, and recently published the report Advancing Racial Equity in Public Libraries: Case Studies from the Field (GARE, 2018).

 Lois Langer Thompson